 A floating surface canopy consisting of numerous vegetative fronds characterises adult plants.
 In California, the floating surface canopy comprises 33-50% of total plant biomass and produces approximately 95% of organic production (Towle & Pearse 1973).

-Unlike other perennial kelp genera, bladder kelp has limited nutrient and photosynphate storage capabilities, which in New Zealand is about 2 weeks (Brown et al 1997); consequently, growth by young fronds, reproductive material, holdfasts, and other tissues near the base of the plant is supported by translocation of photosynphates from the canopy, which follows a source-sink relationship (North 1986).
+Unlike other perennial kelp genera, bladder kelp has limited nutrient and photosynthate storage capabilities, which in New Zealand is about 2 weeks (Brown et al. 1997); consequently, growth by young fronds, reproductive material, holdfasts, and other tissues near the base of the plant is supported by translocation of photosynthates from the canopy, which follows a source-sink relationship (North 1986).
 Mature canopy tissue exports both upward to the apical meristem at the frond apex, and downward to sporophylls, meristem tissue, holdfasts, and into apical regions of juvenile fronds (Schmitz & Lobban 1976, Lobban 1978, Manley 1984).
-The ability of bladder kelp to translocate photosynphates allows it to grow in dense aggregations with overlapping canopies that effectively shade out competitors on the bottom, yet support rapid growth by young fronds, sporophylls, holdfasts, and other tissues near the base of the plant.
+The ability of bladder kelp to translocate photosynthates allows it to grow in dense aggregations with overlapping canopies that effectively shade out competitors on the bottom, yet support rapid growth by young fronds, sporophylls, holdfasts, and other tissues near the base of the plant.
+In a bed of M. pyrifera in Stewart Island, Stephens & Hepburn (2016) investigated how in situ pulses of nitrate (NO3-) affected the growth and nitrogen physiology of M. pyrifera, measuring multiple parameters (e.g., growth, pigments, soluble NO3-) in distinct tissues throughout entire fronds (apical meristem, stipe, adult blade, mature blade, sporophyll, and holdfast).
+Labelled 15N was used to trace nitrogen uptake and translocation from nitrogen sources in the kelp canopy to sinks in the holdfast, 10 m below.
+Their research provided the first evidence of long-distance (> 1 m) transport of N in macroalgae.